Digital Discourse on Religion and Videogames

 "Seeing my God murdered by other gods...is upsetting.
 I find it unsettling to consider Ganesha engaging in warfare."

-Insight 2: Religion as a Design Space
+Theme 2: Religion as a Rich Design Space

 Diagram showing aspects of religion used as design space